 Fire Safety System - Each residence hall has a centralized fire safety system that continuously monitors the building to ensure there are no fire hazards.
-In the event of a fire-related emergency, the system will activate, notifying residents to evacuate, while contacting local Emergency Services.
-Additionally, to help you acclimate to your new environment, a fire drill will be hosted each semester to help you practice what to do in the event of a fire emergency.
+In the event of a fire-related emergency, the system will activate, notifying residents to evacuate.
+Additionally, a fire drill will be hosted each semester to help you practice what to do in the event of a fire emergency.

-Access Control - The exterior doors of the residence halls lock each night.
+Access Control - The exterior doors of the residence halls lock each night at 10:30 p.m.
 Once the doors lock, a Truman ID is required to enter the building.
-Only residents of the building should be accessing the community.
+Only residents of the building are able to access the community.

-Emergency Blue Lights - While Truman's campus is generally regarded as a safe environment, there are several Emergency Blue Light towers around campus that can be used to report an emergency.
+Emergency Blue Lights - There are several Emergency Blue Light towers around campus that can be used to report an emergency.

-Rave Guardian App - Rave Guardian is a reliable way to communicate effectively, utilizing multiple channels to enhance full dissemination.
-In addition to its use in emergency situations, the Rave Guardian app has many everyday, non-emergency uses.
-The app has contact information for offices that students use most frequently - including Financial Aid, the Student

-Health Center, the University Counseling Center and the Recreation Center - as well as maps and resource information.
+Rave Guardian App - In addition to its use in emergency situations, the Rave Guardian app has many everyday, nonemergency uses.
+The app has contact information for offices that students use most frequently - including Financial Aid, the Student Health Center, the University Counseling Center and the Recreation Center - as well as maps and resource information.